gia-guar/AI-Paper-Reccomentation/README.md

 - **Personalized Recommendations**: The integration of the Refy recommendation engine ensures that users receive tailored recommendations based on their individual interests and preferences.

 The AI-Based Paper Recommendation Tool combines cutting-edge technologies and APIs to revolutionize the way researchers discover and interact with scholarly papers.
 Whether you are an academic, student, or industry professional, this tool empowers you to stay up-to-date with the latest research in your field while saving you time and effort.

+## Work in progress
+- [ ] Make refy suggestion sytem to work automatically with manually added PDFs (need to extract the DOI, pages, ecc automatically)(alternatively you can add them manually to the .bib)